datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/2015-10-26-L00-open-a-shapefile.md

 * a point shapefile representing the location of a [flux tower](http://www.neoninc.org/science-design/collection-methods/flux-tower-measurements) located at the NEON
 Harvard Forest field site.

+The first shapefile we will open, contains the boundary of our study area.
+It is a polygon layer.

     #Import a polygon shapefile